Pancreatic, thyroid, and other endocrine cancers:

 Swallow whole.
 Take at least 1hr before or 2hrs after food.
 140mg once daily until disease progression or unacceptable toxicity.
 Upon improvement of adverse reaction to Grade 1 or to baseline, reduce dose as follows: if previously on 140mg daily, resume at 100mg daily; if previously on 100mg daily, resume at 60mg daily; if previously on 60mg daily, resume at 60mg if tolerated, otherwise discontinue.
 Concomitant strong CYP3A4 inhibitors: if unavoidable, reduce daily dose by 40mg; resume dose used prior to starting inhibitor 2–3 days after discontinuation of inhibitor.
 Concomitant strong CYP3A4 inducers: if unavoidable, increase daily dose by 40mg; resume dose used prior to starting inhibitor 2–3 days after discontinuation of inhibitor.
 Mild to moderate hepatic impairment: initially 80mg daily.
 Max daily dose: 180mg.

 Not substitutable with cabozantinib tabs.
 Permanently discontinue if the following occurs: GI perforation, GI fistula (Grade 4), severe hemorrhage (Grade 3/4), acute MI, serious thromboembolic events that require medical intervention, hypertensive crisis or severe hypertension despite optimal medical management, nephrotic syndrome, reversible posterior leukoencephalopathy syndrome.
 Withhold for intolerable Grade 2 reactions, Grade 3/4 reactions, or osteonecrosis of the jaw.
 Recent history of hemorrhage (including hemoptysis, hematemesis, melena): do not administer.
 Monitor for GI perforations/fistulas.
 Monitor BP regularly; withhold for hypertension inadequately controlled with medical management; resume at reduced dose when resolved.
 Withhold therapy if intolerable Grade 2 diarrhea, unmanageable Grade 3/4 diarrhea, or intolerable Grade 2/3 palmar-plantar erythrodysesthesia (PPE) develops until improvement to Grade 1; resume at reduced dose.
 Monitor urine protein regularly.
 Perform oral exam prior to initiation and periodically during therapy.
-Withhold treatment for at least 3 weeks prior to elective surgery (including dental) and for at least 2 weeks after major surgery and until adequate wound healing.
+Impaired wound healing: withhold for ≥3 weeks prior to elective surgery (including dental); do not give for ≥2 weeks after major surgery and until adequate healing.
 Severe hepatic impairment: not recommended.
 Severe renal impairment.
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during and for 4 months after the last dose.
 Pregnancy: exclude status prior to initiation.
 Nursing mothers: not recommended (during and for 4 months after the last dose).

 Avoid concomitant strong CYP3A4 inhibitors (eg, ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole, grapefruit or grapefruit juice) and strong CYP3A4 inducers (eg, phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital, St. John’s wort): see Adults dose.
 May be potentiated by MRP2 inhibitors (eg, abacavir, adefovir, cidofovir, furosemide, lamivudine, nevirapine, ritonavir, probenecid, saquinavir, tenofovir); monitor for increased toxicity.